Reckless Age

 Reckless Age is a 1944 American comedy film directed by Felix E. Feist and written by Gertrude Purcell and Henry Blankfort.
 The film stars Gloria Jean, Henry Stephenson, Kathleen Howard, Franklin Pangborn, Andrew Tombes, Marshall Thompson, Jane Darwell, Lloyd Corrigan, Judy Clark and Jack Gilford.
 The film was released on November 17, 1944, by Universal Pictures.

+Plot

+Linda Wadsworth (Gloria Jean) rebels against her millionaire grandfather, J. H. Wadsworth (Henry Stephenson), and runs away from home.
+Unknown to Mr. Wadsworth, she gets a job at one of his many five-and-ten-cent stores as a clerk.